 - Targeting by Display Unit criteria: Target display units by criteria.
 (Appears in the Wizard as Display Unit Criteria Targeting.)

 - Targeting by Frame criteria: Target Frames by criteria.
 (Appears in the Wizard as Frame Criteria Targeting.)

 - Targeting by Display Unit: Target by Display Unit folders.
 (Appears in the Wizard as Display Unit Targeting.)

 - Time range: Target a specific time range.

 - Conditions: Define conditions to use on Ad Copies.

-- Preemptible: Specify whether this campaign is preemptible.
-(Appears in the Wizard as Preemption.)
+- Preemptible: Specify whether this campaign is preemptible (appears in the Wizard as "Preemption").
+See Preemptible Campaigns.

 - Availability Category: Add an availability category to the campaign.
 Used exclusively with the "share of loop" feature.
 See Share of Loop.

 - Interactivity: For Campaigns holding an interactive Trigger.
 (Appears in the Wizard as Bundle Interactivity.)